-25.5.2.7.2.1 Reception of NDP feedback report responses
+27.5.2.7.2.1 Reception of NDP feedback report responses

-Following the transmission from an AP of an NDP feedback report poll variant trigger frame, many STAs may simultaneously send NDP feedback report responses to the AP.
-All the NDP feedback report responses from different users are orthogonal as a unique combination of Set of tones, RU_allocation and STARTING_STS_NUM is associated with a STA’s AID.

-Based on the RxVECTOR NDP_REPORT, which provides the vector of the detected bits for each P-matrix code on each set of tones of each RU, the AP can derive the list of AIDs for which an NDP feedback report response was sent, and their response.
+Following the transmission from an AP of an NDP feedback report poll variant trigger frame, multiple STAs may simultaneously send NDP feedback report responses to the AP.
+Based on the RxVECTOR NDP_REPORT, which provides the vector of the detected bits for each P-matrix code on each RU_TONE_SET of each RU, the AP can derive the list of AIDs for which an NDP feedback report response was sent, and their response.

-The AP shall not send any acknowledgements in response to the reception of NDP feedback report responses.
+The AP shall not send any acknowledgement in response to the reception of NDP feedback report responses.

-25.5.2.7.3 NDP feedback report types
+27.5.2.7.3 NDP feedback report types (#8304, #7386)